-Energy bands on phase breaks
+Envelope bands on phase breaks

-The energy bands on phase breaks attribute integrates by summing the envelope signal between adjacent pairs of phase breaks.
+The envelope bands on phase breaks attribute integrates the envelope signal between adjacent pairs of phase breaks.
 Where the envelope is small the integrated value is small and the block value assigned to each sample between pairs of phase breaks is small.
 If the envelope is large, the block envelope value between phase breaks is large.
 This type of attribute helps identify regions of strong energy.
 The computation steps are as follows.

 Assembling all the calculation components in the expression below, we have the following steps: integrate the envelope signal between adjacent pair of peak pick times and to yield a value which will be assigned as a constant to all samples in that range (δ(tj)) and repeat these integration/assignment steps for each pair of pick times (2 to N).

-Energy Bands on Envelope Breaks
+Envelope Bands on Envelope Breaks